-An overarching requirement under both the AIMD Directive and the Medical Devices Directive is that any device must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
+An overarching requirement under the MDR is that any device must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
 In addition, the device must meet the performance specifications intended by the manufacturer and be designed, manufactured and packaged in a suitable manner.
-The European Commission has adopted various standards applicable to medical devices.
+To that effect, the European Commission has adopted various standards applicable to medical devices.
 These include standards governing common requirements, such as sterilization and safety of medical electrical equipment and product standards for certain types of medical devices.
 There are also harmonized standards relating to design and manufacture.
-While not mandatory, compliance with these standards is viewed as the easiest way to satisfy the essential requirements as a practical matter.
-Compliance with a standard developed to implement an essential requirement also creates a rebuttable presumption that the device satisfies that essential requirement.
+A harmonized standard is a European standard developed by a recognized European Standards Organization.
+While not mandatory, compliance with harmonized standards is a way for manufacturers to demonstrate that products comply with relevant EU legislation.

-To demonstrate compliance with the essential requirements laid down in the AIMD Directive, medical device manufacturers must undergo a conformity assessment procedure, which varies according to the type of medical device and its (risk) classification.
-Conformity assessment procedures require an assessment of available clinical evidence, literature data for the product, and post-market experience in respect of similar products already marketed.
-Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the essential requirements (except for any parts which relate to sterility or metrology), a conformity assessment procedure requires the intervention of a Notified Body.
-Under this situation, manufacturers of medical devices must make an application to a Notified Body.
-Alternatively, manufacturers can seek approval from the Notified Body that a representative sample device satisfies the requirements set out in the AIMD Directive and subsequently ensure and declare that all of its products conform to the standard of the approved sample.
+To demonstrate compliance with the General Safety and Performance Requirements, or GSPRs, laid down in the MDR, medical device manufacturers must undergo a conformity assessment procedure, which varies according to the type of medical device and its (risk) classification.
+Conformity assessment procedures require an assessment of the technical documentation, including the device description, the design stages, the manufacturing process, available clinical evidence, literature data for the product, and post-market experience in respect of similar products already marketed.
+Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the GSPRs (except for any parts which relate to sterility or metrology), a conformity assessment procedure requires the intervention of a Notified Body.
+To that effect, manufacturers of medical devices must make an application to a Notified Body.
 Notified Bodies are independent organizations designated by EU member states to assess the conformity of devices before being placed on the market.
-A Notified Body would typically audit and examine a product's technical dossiers and the manufacturers' quality system (which must, in particular, comply with ISO 13485:2016 related to Medical Devices Quality Management Systems).
-If satisfied that the AIMD or other medical device conforms to the relevant essential requirements, the Notified Body issues a certificate of conformity, which the manufacturer uses as a basis for its own declaration of conformity.
-The manufacturer may then apply the CE-Mark to the device, allowing the device to be legally marketed throughout the EU, indicating that the device conforms to the essential requirements of the applicable directives and may be commercially distributed throughout the
+A Notified Body would typically audit and examine a product's technical dossiers and the manufacturers' quality management system (which must, in particular, comply with ISO 13485 related to Medical Devices Quality Management Systems).
+If satisfied that the AIMD or other medical device conforms to the relevant GSPRs, the Notified Body issues a certificate of conformity, which the manufacturer uses as a basis for its own declaration of conformity.
+The manufacturer may then apply the CE-Mark to the device, allowing the device to be legally marketed throughout the EU.